secastroal/DSEM2R/README.md

 - [ ] Include syntax line to allow for within level covariates when TINTERVAL is defined.
 Trick Mplus into thinking the covariate is a dependent variable.
 For example: `x ON x&1\@0`.
 - [ ] Group center within-level covariates in mlvar2Mplus.
 - [ ] Test whether mlvar2DSEM works when only specifying some of the random.effects.
+- [ ] Include time in the between var-cov structure when using time for a time trend.